Two people sitting against a rustic wall, holding vintage cameras and taking photos.

-We host and collaborate on events that bring people together - rom live performances and art installations to local education and creative workshops.
+We host and collaborate on events that bring people together - from live performances and art installations to local education and creative workshops.

 Each activation is designed to celebrate Newark’s culture, support its artists, and strengthen the ties that make our community thrive.